 Understanding Your Score

-If you score at least 45 points then you are ready for college-level math courses.
 The chart below will show you the connection between the score you earned and the course you can take.
 Your advisor will help you select the right course for your major.

 Remember, you will not be permitted to take a math course above your readiness level even if you are just one point away.
 So if you want to take a higher level course, use the ALEKS Prep and Learning Modules to improve your skills and take the ALEKS placement assessment again.